Aaron Hoover Memorial Endowed Fund

-The Aaron Hoover Memorial Fund was established in 2021 to support Women of Color engineers at Olin College and to honor the memory of beloved Olin faculty member Aaron Hoover.
+The Aaron Hoover Memorial Endowed Fund was established in 2021 to support Women of Color engineers at Olin College and to honor the memory of beloved Olin faculty member Dr. Aaron M. Hoover.

 "It is our hope that the Fund will provide support to students in a way that embodies Aaron's core values.
 Aaron thought it was critically important to be versatile as an engineer, and for engineering to be informed by a broad set of experiences that include art, culture, community, exposure to diverse perspectives, and emotional exploration and growth.

 Aaron was committed to the process of recognizing his privilege and using his privilege to advocate for voices that are not typically heard or acknowledged.
 Aaron was also a systems thinker, who understood that real change occurs when you account for the whole system and address students' social-emotional needs in addition to their academic and financial needs.